 Each seed is washed, air-dried, and stored in airtight containers in rooms with 34 to 38 degrees Fahrenheit.
 This is done to preserve the seeds’ viability.
 Before sowing, seed stratification is recommended.

-However, the most efficient way to propagate is by planting softwood cuttings.
-Choose the right planting materials wherein active growth is observed while having a sturdy enough stem to support the cuttings.
+However, the most efficient way to propagate coral honeysuckle is by planting softwood cuttings.
+Choose planting materials that exhibit active new growth, but with a sturdy enough stem to support the cuttings.

 Uses of Coral Honeysuckle